sisalehiskandar/AppDash/README.md

 You can download the latest Mac and Windows releases here: https://github.com/Appdynamics/AppDash/releases/latest

+For Mac: Unzip the file, then drag it to your Applications folder

 ## Features
 - [x] shortforms: (art = Average Response Time (ms), etc.)
 - [x] headers